Contrast-Security-OSS/docs/content/admin/manage_orgs/ManageAccessGroups.md

 ### Manage Organization Groups
 Organization administrators can create custom groups within an organization for the purpose of providing granular control and/or access at the application level.
 This supports the most common deployments of Contrast, in which an organization contains multiple applications with many users.

 A user assigned to an organization can have various roles across applications within that organization; each role grants or restricts what the user can do with the given application.
 However, the users associated with the organization may only require awareness of one or few of the many applications within the organization.
-This allows users to focus directly on what matters to them rather than sorting through infromation that has no bearing on their work.
+This allows users to focus directly on what matters to them rather than sorting through information that has no bearing on their work.

 Go to the **Groups** section of the Organization Settings page.
 From there: